Ok – you’ve started a new fitness kick. It’s going great. But now your PT has told you to “up your protein intake”.

 Bottom of the list (sorry vegans and veggies!) are the seeds, nuts, pulses, oats, beans etc etc. On the face of it, some of these will have a high protein content per 100g – but you simply can’t eat the quantities needed, and still not hugely overeat in calorie terms, every day.
 We’re not saying it’s impossible to get all your protein needs as a veggie/vegan, we’re just saying it won’t happen without fairly meticulous planning.

 For most people, trying to twist their diet away from being 70-80% carbohydrate based, and to get something like 30-35% of their calories from protein, is a massive deal.
 It won’t happen overnight – you’re needing to change habits; shopping habits, eating habits, evening snack habits, eating out habits.
-There’s a lot to think about, but with some proper planning and guidance it’s very do-able.
+There’s a lot to think about to eat enough protein, but with some proper planning and guidance it’s very do-able.
 Just don’t try to change everything at once.
 That rarely works, and leaves people feeling overwhelmed and like they’ve failed.

 Try to change the basis of one meal a day at first.
 Get used to that for a week, then try and change another meal.
 Small habit changes always, always end up “sticking” better than wholesale lifestyle upheavals.